Unison (Celine Dion album): Critical reception

-The album was largely influenced by the 1980s soft rock sound that was a fit for the adult contemporary radio format.
-Unison hit all the right notes with most critics: Jim Farber of Entertainment Weekly wrote that Dion's vocals were "tastefully unadorned" and that she never attempted to "bring off styles that are beyond her".
+Unison received generally positive reviews from music critics.
+Jim Farber of Entertainment Weekly wrote that Dion's vocals were "tastefully unadorned" and that she never attempted to "bring off styles that are beyond her".
 Stephen Thomas Erlewine of AllMusic declared it as "a fine, sophisticated American debut".
 Jan De Knock of the Chicago Tribune said that "though Dion's big voice invites comparisons to the power-pop stylings of Taylor Dayne and Laura Branigan...she also has a deft touch with an R&B groove".

 Commercial performance

-In Canada, Unison reached number fifteen and was certified seven-times Platinum.
+In Canada, Unison reached number fifteen and was certified seven-times platinum.
 It also topped the chart in Quebec for nine weeks.

-In the United States, it peaked at number seventy-four and has sold over 1.2 million copies achieving Platinum certification.
+In the United States, it peaked at number seventy-four and has sold over 1.2 million copies achieving platinum certification.
 Billboard ranked Dion as the 11th Top Pop Singles Female Artists of 1991 in the United States, as well as the 8th Top Adult Contemporary Artist of 1991.
-Unison reached number eight in Norway, number fifty-five in the United Kingdom, and also charted in Belgium.
-It was certified Gold in the United Kingdom and France.
+Unison reached number eight in Norway and also charted in Belgium.
+The album in its full form did not reach the top 100 in Australia, but a bonus EP containing four songs from the album was released with Australian editions of her next English-language album, Celine Dion, which reached number fifteen there.
+It did not initially chart in the United Kingdom, but eventually reached number fifty-five there in 1996 after the success of subsequent albums.
+It was certified gold in the United Kingdom and France.

-In Australia, it charted as a combo with Celine Dion in 1992 and peaked at number fifteen and was certified Gold.
 Unison has sold over four million copies worldwide.